 In addition to this, Apple Watch will get a new software development kit for apps which will allow developers to create new apps for this latest gadget from Apple.

-- Apple, GE come together to create Predix industrial apps for iPhone, iPad
+- Apple plans to create integrated apps for iPhone, iPad and Mac

 - Uber's iOS app allowed it to copy iPhone screen: Report

 - Uber's iOS app was given access by Apple to copy iPhone screen: Report

 - Apple WWDC 2015: Here's how to stream keynote address live

 - iOS 9, OS X to music streaming service: All that is expected at Apple WWDC 2015

 According to a New York Times report, the new tools will allow for app developers to gain “access to the watch’s heart-rate and motion sensors” of the Apple Watch.

 The report points out that in case of the iPhones and iPads, the success of each device was driven by third-party apps and that in case of the Apple Watch too they “could become important selling points for the watch.”
 Currently a user requires an iPhone to use the Apple Watch but if Apple can ensure that more independent and third-party apps can be created for the Watch, it will change the game.

 Where reviews for the Apple Watch go, critics have called it one of the best smartwatches in the market but the problem is the lack of apps or rather apps that are not terrible.